fkirc/skip-duplicate-actions/README.md

 `skip-duplicate-actions` provides two separate features for [GitHub Actions](https://github.com/features/actions):

-- [Detect duplicate workflow-runs](#detect-duplicate-workflow-runs) after merges or pull requests.
+- [Skip duplicate workflow-runs](#skip-duplicate-workflow-runs) after merges or pull requests.
 - [Cancel outdated workflow-runs](#cancel-outdated-workflow-runs) after branch-pushes.

 Both features help to save time and costs; especially for long-running workflows.
 You can choose either one or both of those features.

-## Detect duplicate workflow-runs
+## Skip duplicate workflow-runs

 If you work with feature branches, then you might see lots of _duplicate workflow-runs_.
 For example, duplicate workflow-runs can happen if a workflow runs on a feature branch, but then the workflow is repeated right after merging the feature branch.